 Austin is a vibrant city in the heart of Texas, but that doesn’t mean it’s the right fit for everyone.
-No matter why you’re moving away from Austin, you can use the tips below to make your transition easier.
+No matter why you’re moving away from Austin, whether it be the increasing rent or the traffic, you can use the tips below to make your transition easier.

 How to Make Packing Easier in Austin